kishandonga/JsonParser/README.md

 # JsonParser
-JsonParser is simple JSON parsing library, you can parse JSONObject or JSONArray using path and key.
-Simply you just need to pass the name of the object or object key and index number of the array item in your path.
+JsonParser is a simple JSON parsing library, that parses JSONObject or JSONArray using path and key.
+Simply you just need to pass the key of the object and if it is an array then index number in your path.

 ## Installation

-This JsonParser JAR adds in the `lib` folder then after set in the build path.
-Download JAR form this link [JsonParser_DLab_1.1.jar](Release/JsonParser_DLab_1.1.jar).
-For, the more information refer this [`JsonParser`](src/main/) sample project.
+Add JsonParser JAR in the `lib` folder then set in the build path.
+Download JAR from this link [JsonParser_DLab_1.1.jar](Release/JsonParser_DLab_1.1.jar).
+For, more information refer to this [`JsonParser`](src/main/) sample project.

 ## Path
-Path is combination of the object key and index number of the array item.
+The path is a combination of the object key and index number of the array item.

 `Dpath=[menu/items/12/label]`

-here, `menu`  `items` `label` is your object key and 12 is array item index number now, the question arises how to parse using this path so let's little talk on it.
-When you give path to the library, it is converted path to token then after, first check is JSONObject or JSONArray if object then token must have key value(if not found then it is throwing exception and process break) then after this process recursively doing till your path's all token finished, once token finished then process break and return the result in the Object format.
+here, `menu`  `items` `label` is your object key and 12 is the array item index number, When you give a path to the library, it is converted path to a token then after, first check is JSONObject or JSONArray if object then token must have key value(if not found then it is throwing exception and process break) then after this process recursively doing till your path's all token finished, once token finished then process break and return the result in the Object format.

-> Note : Array index is starting from the 1 so, your array first item index is 1.
+> Note: Here, the array index starts from 1 so, in the above example 12 is the 12<sup>th</sup> element of the array.

 ### Example:

-You can refer more example [here](src/main/JsonParserTest.java),
+Please refer this example [here](src/main/JsonParserTest.java),

 ```json
 {"menu": {